Part 1: Building Your Business

 Business growth and scale are often confused.

 Business growth can simply be an increase in revenue.
 Most often this requires an increase in expenses to support and sustain the new growth.
-For us in professional services, that support is typically in the form of hiring additional talent to produce the new work.
+For us in professional services, that support is typically in the form of hiring additional employee talent to produce the new work.

 The Problem with Growth